Donate to the 2024 Annual Fund

 Being a responsible user of the Maine Island Trail islands means treating the islands with respect, and not leaving a negative impact that will degrade the island or have an impact on those who come to the island after you.

 The Maine Island Trail Guide contains more information about lessening your impact on the islands and other ways to be a conscientious Trail user.
-Because sites are added to and removed from the Trail every year, and usage guidelines may change, it’s important to have a current copy of the Guide or Mobile App with you when you travel the Trail.
+Because sites are added to and removed from the Trail every year, and usage guidelines may change, it’s important to have a current copy of the Guide or App with you when you travel the Trail.

 Safety on the Trail